makrai/notes/doron-03-agency-and-voice-semitic.md

     * The reflexive morpheme presumably denotes a different operator REFL
     * unrelated to CAUSE (where REFL = λP λx [P(x, x)])
 * Chierchia (1989) goes in the opposite direction from that of lexical decomp
-  * the transitive verb is basic and the middle verb from is derived
+  * the transitive verb is basic, and the middle verb from is derived
   * the converse of the first problem: even in languages with middle morphology, it is not necessarily the case that the transitive verb is unmarked; often, it is the transitive verb which is marked (as causative) – see (1) and (2)
-* semantic problem.
-The problem is that there is
+* semantic problem
   * no way to “eliminate” the semantic contribution of the transitive verb’s external argument
   * a middle verb does not involve existentially binding the external argument